ArtifactDB/gobbler/README.md

 On success, the version is deleted.
 The HTTP response will contain a JSON object with the `type` property set to `SUCCESS`.
 A success is still reported even if the version, its asset or its project is not present, in which case the operation is a no-op.

+### Rerouting symlinks (admin)

+In the (hopefully rare) scenario where one or more directories must be deleted from the registry, administrators must consider the possibility that other projects in the registry contain symbolic links to the files in the to-be-deleted directories.
+Deletion would result in dangling links that compromise the validity of those other projects.
+To avoid this, the Gobbler can reroute each affected link to a more appropriate location, either by updating the link target or replacing it with a copy of the to-be-deleted file.
+After successful rerouting, each project, asset or version can be safely deleted without damaging other projects.

+To reroute links, create a file with the `request-reroute_links-` prefix.
+This file should be JSON-formatted with the following properties:

+- `to_delete`: an array of JSON objects.
+  Each object corresponds to a project, asset or version directory to be deleted.
+  For a project directory, the object should contain a `project` string property that names the project;
+  for an asset directory, the object should contain the `project` and `asset` string properties;
+  and for a version directory, the object should contain the `project`, `asset` and `version` string properties.

+On success, the Gobbler will update any links in the registry to any file in the directories corresponding to `delete`.
+All internal metadata files (`..manifest`, `..links`) are similarly updated to mirror the changes on the filesystem.
+The HTTP response will contain a JSON object with the `status` property set to `SUCCESS`.

+Note that a rerouting request does not actually delete the directories corresponding to `to_delete`.
+After rerouting, administrators still need to delete each project, asset or version [as described above](#deleting-content-admin).
+If an administrator is sure that there are no links targeting a directory, deletion can be performed directly without the expense of rerouting.

+We use a `to_delete` array to batch together multiple deletion tasks.
+This improves efficiency by amortizing the cost of a full registry scan to find links that target any of the affected directories.

 ## Parsing logs